Exploring World Cultures: How Traditions Shape Identity and Daily Life

 Funeral Practices

-Funeral rituals honor the deceased and support grieving families.
-They reflect beliefs about life, death, and the afterlife.
+Funeral rituals honor the deceased and support grieving families, reflecting beliefs about life, death, and the afterlife.
+These practices provide emotional comfort and social stability.

 Cultural Traditions in a Globalized World